 The Family Support Program may provide services and support based on the eligibility of the child with the disability.
 A family is eligible to receive services if they meet the Family Support Guidelines including the child must be living at home and parent(s) will be able to care for their child in their home if financial, physical, or other barriers are reduced or eliminated and adequate community support services are provided.
 The program is primarily intended to assist families throughout the child's school years, ages Birth to 21.

-Many eligible persons require support in their home or residential setting to live successfully in their community.
+Many eligible persons who are 18-23 and have a severe emotional disturbance require support in their home or residential setting to live successfully in their community.
 Individuals may require assistance planning or arranging for needed supports.
 Typically, supports are needed to assist persons with supportive home care, daily living skills, personal care and/or supervision.
 Some individuals require the assitance of home modifications, personal response systems, or adaptive aids.
 Individuals may continue to live in their own home, share an apartment with another(s), live in an adult family care home, community based residential facility, or a residential care apartment complex.

 Service Coordination - Family Support Team